Danny Morgan (politician): Political career

 Morgan began his service in the Oklahoma House of Representatives in 2002.
-In 2006, he was elected Minority Leader, making him the primary leader of the Democratic Caucus.
+In 2005, he was elected Minority Leader, making him the primary leader of the Democratic Caucus to succeed Jari Askins.
 He served in the capacity of Minority Leader for four years.

 During his time in the legislature, he received numerous honors and awards.
 He has been honored by Safe Kids Oklahoma as a Friend of Safe Kids, and by the Silver Haired Legislature in appreciation for his service to senior citizens.
 In 2008, he was inducted into the Institute for Child Advocacy Child Advocates Hall of Fame.

 In 2009 Danny was one of only five recognized as a Distinguished Former Student honoree by the University of Central Oklahoma Alumni Association.

 Danny has been named an honorary member of the Lincoln County 4-H and received an honorary Chapter FFA Degree from the Prague FFA.
 The Selective Service gave him their Honored Patriot Award in 2005.
 That same year, he received the Friend of Higher Education Award from the Higher Education Alumni Council of Oklahoma, and the University of Oklahoma inducted him into their Crimson Capitol Club.
 The Independent Insurance Agents of Oklahoma, the Rural Health Association, and the Enid Oilman's Association have all named him as their Legislator of the Year.

 Morgan is the primary author of HCR 1024, a concurrent resolution introduced into the Oklahoma House of Representatives on February 6, 2012.
 It proposes changing the Oklahoma state motto from Labor Omnia Vincit (Latin for "Labor Conquers All Things") to "Oklahoma - In God We Trust!".